alumina-lang/alumina/README.md

 Non-exhaustive list of distinguishing features:

 - Module system and 2-pass compilation (no header files and forward declarations needed)
-- Generics, protocols and mixins (duck-typed, similar to C++ templates but without overloading/SFINAE)
+- Generics (duck-typed, similar to C++ templates but without SFINAE), protocols and mixins
   - Specialization is possible with [`when` expressions](./examples/when_expression.alu)
   - Opt-in dynamic polymorphism with dynamic dispatch ([`dyn` pointers](./examples/dyn.alu))
 - [Unified call syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) for functions in scope